WitchingHr/WitchingHr/README.md

 - Finish The Odin Project curriculum 📚

-- Learn React Native / Flutter 📲
+- Learn React Native 📲

 - Build a Fitness Tracker app 🏋️

-- Contribute to Open Source projects 🤝

 - ...Get hired as a Junior! 🚀